Building a Patio Cover

 Building a patio cover on my home was one of the best decisions I have ever made.
-I built this patio cover (available on mycarpentry.com) over 15 years ago and it is still standing strong and looking good.
+I constructed this patio cover that attaches to the overhang on my house, and it is still standing strong and looking good after 15 years.

-Overview: The new patio cover will be built using Western Red Cedar 4x6 posts, 4x6 beams, and 2x6 rafters (of course, you can use Pressure Treated Pine, Redwood, or any other suitable framing material to build your patio).
-The roof will be constructed using Multi-Core Galvalume metal roofing.
-The posts will be attached to the slab using galvanized post anchors; and the rafters will be attached to the beams using various straps, ties, and joist hangers.
+Overview: The new patio cover will use Western Red Cedar 4x6 posts, 4x6 beams, and 2x6 rafters (of course, you can use Pressure-treated Treated Pine, Redwood, or any other suitable framing material to build your patio).
+The roof will use Multi-Core Galvalume metal roofing.
+The posts will be attached to the slab using galvanized post anchors, and the rafters will be attached to the beams using various straps, ties, and joist hangers.

-The dimensions indicated in these drawings of the existing structure (size and elevation of the slab, roof overhang, etc.) are for example only.
-Your existing structure (and individual creativity) will enfluence your patio cover design and make it distinctive and unique.
+The dimensions indicated in these drawings of the existing structure (size and elevation of the slab, roof overhang, etc.) are only an example.
+The structure and design of your home (and individual creativity) will influence your patio cover design and make it distinctive and unique.

-Since this patio cover design has supporting posts located close to the existing structure, I tried to position the patio cover and slab, so that the posts were not located directly in front of windows and doors.
+Since this patio cover design has supporting posts close to the existing structure, I tried to position the free-standing patio cover so the posts were not directly in front of windows and doors.

 This patio cover plan example uses galvanized metal as the roofing material.
-You can alternatively use shingles as roofing material, providing the roof pitch on your patio cover falls within the shingle manufacturer's specifications.
-This patio cover on mycarpentry.com provides an example of a shingle roof design.
+You can alternatively use shingles for your roofing material, providing the roof pitch on your patio cover falls within the shingle manufacturer's specifications.
+This patio cover on mycarpentry.com shows an example of a shingle roof design.

-On the above roof framing plan, 2x6 blocking was added as a method of attaching the metal roofing material to the roof structure (of course, there are other ways to do this).
-If you choose to use shingles on your patio cover, you can eliminate this blocking.
+On the above roof framing plan, I added 2x6 blocking as a method of attaching the metal roofing material to the roof structure (of course, there are other ways to do this).
+If you use shingles on your patio cover, you can eliminate this blocking.

 The above roof detail shows the upper beam attached to the existing structure (using lag screws), with the appropriate ties, straps, and joist hangers in place.

-Note: When installing any of the structural hardware, you might find it easier to initially toenail the rafters to the beams, to hold them in place, before you install the straps and ties.
+Note: When installing any structural hardware, you might find it easier to initially toenail the rafters to the beams to hold them in place before you install the straps and ties.

-I hope you find these plans useful, while you are designing, planning, and building a patio cover of your own.
-If you have any questions, please don't hesitate to Contact Us.
+We hope you find these patio cover plans helpful as you design, plan, and build your own patio cover.
+If you have any questions about these plans, please don't hesitate to Contact Us.